danakj/danakj.github.io/_posts/2023-06-05-not-generating-constructors.md

 mov    rdi,rax
 call   403fd1 <take_slice_ref(sus::Slice<int> const&)>
 ```
-Now we're down to 5 instructions.
+Now we're down to five instructions.
 We call the conversion operator to `sus::Slice&`, which returns
 _a pointer_ that we store, and then call `take_slice_ref()` with it.

 But why is this operator returning _a pointer_, instead of a `sus::Slice` by value?
 The trick here